0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 ### Goal

-Maintain an extra storage capacity, in order to handle increased needs of the platform.
+Maintain an extra storage capacity, in order to handle the increased needs of the platform.
 Storage Providers must maintain as much free space as has been uploaded during the last three months.

 ### Assessment criteria